braindef/word-stats/readme.txt

 3. Extra column showing an aggregate of the readability indexes.

 == Changelog ==
+= 1.4.3 =
+* Replaces by default the live word count from WordPress.
+* Added missing translation strings.

 = 1.4.2 =
 * Option to disable live character/word/sentences averages.
 * Compatibility bump for WordPress 3.0.4